Discover the art scene at WashU.

-Nearly two-thirds of WashU students join a community fostering performing arts and music.
+Nearly two-thirds of WashU students take part in performing arts and music opportunities on campus.

 Performing Arts Department